 About Dr. Andrée Bates

 Pioneer entrepreneur with blended expertise in Artificial Intelligence (AI) and Pharma/Healthcare industry.
 Dr. Bates founded Eularis in 2003 to apply mathematics to commercial pharmaceutical challenges.
 She quickly moved into using big data and sophisticated artificial intelligence (AI) to do this, fueling dramatic improvements in financial results through custom, targeted AI solutions.
 Dr. Bates has led Artificial Intelligence-powered programs for numerous top-tier pharmaceutical companies in diverse areas such as clinical trials, medical affairs, and sales and marketing, which drove tangible financial results for her clients.
 She has authored many articles in peer-reviewed journals and industry reports.
-She has been a guest speaker for over 500 conferences and many pharma and healthcare companies and a lecturer in three universities MBA programs (INSEAD Business School, St Josephs’ University, and Fordham University).
+She has been a guest speaker for over 500 conferences and many pharma and healthcare companies and a lecturer in three university MBA programs (INSEAD Business School, St Josephs’ University, and Fordham University).
 Amelia recently profiled her as a thought leader in AI in its Women in AI Initiative.

 If you’d like to connect with Andrée, don’t hesitate to contact her at Eularis.
+Dr. Andrée Bates is supporting our AI growth agenda at Alchemy.